Several water projects in the works in Glenn County as dry wells reach new highs

 It’s required that those who participate are residents of Glenn County and that those residents complete a Glenn County Dry Well report.

-While several programs are slated to begin in the coming months, Travis said the city of Orland and the County of Glenn continue to research additional funding for drought appropriated under the State’s Fiscal year 21-22 budget and will continue to look for opportunities to apply for funding for additional programs.
+While several programs are slated to begin in the coming months, Travis said the city of Orland and Glenn County continue to research additional funding for a drought appropriated under the state’s fiscal year 2021-22 budget and will continue to look for opportunities to apply for funding for additional programs.

 For more information or to fill out a Glenn County Dry Well report, visit www.countyofglenn.net/Drought.